What You Need to Know About Dealing with Car Insurance Agents After a Crash

 How Long Do You Have to File a Car Accident Claim in S.C.?

 Like all states, South Carolina set statutes of limitations, or time limits, for filing a personal injury or wrongful death claim after an auto collision.

 - Personal injury lawsuits must be filed within three years from the date of the accident.

 - Wrongful death claims must be filed within three years from the date of death.

 Although the statutes of limitations do allow victims time to pursue a claim after a serious motor vehicle accident, it is important that you speak with an attorney as soon as possible after a crash.
 Building a strong claim for compensation takes time, and evidence can fade if it is not collected quickly.
-The sooner you contact an experienced Carolina car accident lawyer, the better.
+The sooner you contact an experienced South Carolina car accident lawyer, the better.